shigeyukey/shige-addons-wiki/src/anki-restart-v2.md

 ### Anki Restart V3

 This is a new restart option for the prototype.
 AnkiRestart V2 sometimes fails, this V3 restarts Anki more reliably.
 To use this feature you need Anki's new launcher (Anki 25.07+).
+If V2 is already working fine on your device this option is not needed.

 ![alt text](https://shigeyukey.github.io/shige-addons-wiki/images/ankiRestartV2/05.png)